GitHub23211/Simple-Chatroom/README.md

 * Added persistent log ins so that user is not logged out if they refresh the page.
 * Added the ability for users to react to their own and other messages with an emoji chosen from a list of 15 emojis.
     * Emojis are rendered under the message a user reacts to.
+* Added the ability for uers to edit their username, passwords, bio, and avatar.
+    * Users cannot directly upload their own avatar but must submit a string which is then appended to https://robohash.org/ to generate a unique avatar for them.

 ## Backend Extensions
 * Modified Session schema so that it accepts passwords submitted by users.